saboyle/LeavingCareWiki/Employment.md

 *

-If you would like help getting the confidence and skills you need to apply for an apprenticeship or a job **The King's Trust** offers support and training [https://www.kingstrust.org.uk/how-we-can-help/explore-all-support](https://www.kingstrust.org.uk/how-we-can-help/explore-all-support) AC
+If you would like help getting the confidence and skills you need to apply for an apprenticeship or a job **The King's Trust** offers support and training [https://www.kingstrust.org.uk/opportunity-explorer](https://www.kingstrust.org.uk/opportunity-explorer)

 *